Maintenance

 Rub down and treat wooden garden furniture when dry.
 Only use paints and preservatives in a well-ventilated area.

 In dry spells, you can treat timber structures with wood preservative and stain.
-Only do this in a well-ventilated space, to reduce the risks to your lungs and eyes.
-Make sure you use appropriate products.
-Creosote, for example, is no longer legal.
+Make sure you use appropriate products, and only do this in a well-ventilated space.

 New projects